enjarai/mini-tardis/docs/basics/console_layout.md

 This button is used in conjunction with the adjacent state switch to move your destination on the Y axis.
 When the state switch is disabled, pressing the corrector will snap your destination to the next valid landing spot directly below the current destination.
-Having the state switch enabled does the exact same thing, except it goes up instead of down.
+Having the state switch enabled does the exact same thing, except moving up instead of down.

 ??? abstract "Recipes"